 In other words, this is what Shopventory assumes this Variant costs when you're receiving a shipment going forward.

 A "Lot" of inventory is defined as a group of units that arrived in a given shipment.
 For instance, a case of soda received in one shipment would constitute one Lot.
 Four cases of that same soda received in a subsequent shipment would constitute another Lot.

-The cost for each Lot of any Item can change over time.
+The cost for each Lot of any product can change over time.
 A case of inventory purchased in January likely will not cost the same as a case of that same inventory purchased in June.

 Therefore each Lot received can be assigned its own cost and tracked over time.

 Lot history can also be edited if a cost was entered incorrectly.
 To view your Lot history, simply click on the current cost of that Variant: